-Students are to move immediately to the locker rooms/bathrooms according to the direction of the teacher.
+All students are to move immediately to the locker rooms on the east side of the gymnasium.
 Students are to take a sitting position with their heads down between their legs.

 The Glen Ullin School Policy is to take cover as quickly as possible and not take time to open doors and windows.